RDhoelzle/population_heat_maps/README.md

-# Normalising Population Data for Geographical Heat Maps
+# Normalizing Population Data for Geographical Heat Maps

 It's a well-known challenge when visualising geographical data that if the data isn't handled properly, then geographical heat maps tend to be no more than population maps.